 - Use a glass bowl when proofing your dough.
 Metal holds hot and cold temperatures making rising difficult and stressful on the dough.

-- On the second rise, when you’ve rolled your dough into rolls, make sure you place them close together but not too close!
+- On the second rise, when you’ve rolled your dough into rolls, make sure you place them close together but not too close that they are touching!
 If they are too close together the buns will have a hard time baking all the way through.

 - In order to get the pretty cross on top of the buns, make sure your paste is a little on the thicker side.
 I made mine a little runny thinking it would be easier to pipe, instead it ran and spread all over the buns, making not so pretty crosses.

-This is a traditional Hot Cross Bun recipe, full of flavour.
+This is a traditional hot cross bun recipe, full of spices and citrus zest!
 This recipe makes 9, 12, or 18 buns.
-My first batch was 9 buns, they were very large.
-My second batch I made 12, which was a great size or you can make mini buns into 18.
-Watch your baking time as it will vary with the size of buns.
+You choose how big or small you like your buns to be!
+Watch your baking time as it will vary with the size of the buns.

 - Prep Time: 3 hours